 Where Do They Meet?

 Just look for the cluster of Sack Chairs!
 You’ll see signs where Connect Groups have taken over the Sack Chairs—grab your lunch and wander by to check it out!
-More info Coming Soon!
+More info coming soon!

-Over 16 different Connect Groups to choose from and more to be announced…
+More than a dozen different Connect Groups to choose from and more to be announced…

 So many of us don’t have a separate ministry for middle schoolers and senior highers—it’s all one big happy family (right?).
 Come to this group for help, advice, and resource ideas for creating a thriving all-in-one ministry to teenagers.
 We’ll swap stories and tell tales—find the encouragement you’ve been thirsty for.

-Family ministry is a buzz-phrase that’s been around for a long time now—but few seem to have mastered an effective (and do-able) approach to it.
+Family ministry is a buzz-phrase that’s been around for a long time now—but few seem to have mastered an effective (and doable) approach to it.
 For those who are experimenting with an approach to ministry that includes the whole family, or those who’d like to, this group is for you.
 We’ll trade war stories and advice, and we’ll talk about effective resources.

 Are you entering into a new season of ministry?
 Maybe you’re leaving one position and beginning another—by choice or by circumstance.
 This group is designed to let you chat about how to transition into a new ministry, or a new season in ministry, and leave another one gracefully.
 Change happens.
 Let’s help each other do it well!

 Are you serving in ministry with the special challenges that a rural community presents?
 Do you sometimes wish you had the ministry resources your friends who serve in the city have?
 Are you always challenged to find creative ways to make things work for people who are spread out over a broader area?
 Then this Connect Group is for you!